 Traumatic brain injuries (TBIs) have many misunderstandings regarding their effects on someone’s life.
-BD&J, PC has listed 8 myths surrounding traumatic brain injury to help our community better understand the signs and potential dangers so you and your loved ones can be better informed.
+BD&J has listed 8 myths surrounding traumatic brain injury to help our community better understand the signs and potential dangers so you and your loved ones can be better informed.

 Myth #1: Mild traumatic brain injury isn’t serious